apache/fury/docs/guide/scala_guide.md

 ```

 # Performance
+Scala `pojo/bean/case/object` are supported by fury jit well, the performance is as good as fury java.

-Scala collections and generics doesn't follow java collection framework, and is not fully integrated with Fury JIT,
+Scala collections and generics doesn't follow java collection framework, and is not fully integrated with Fury JIT.
+The performance won't be as good as fury collections serialization for java.

-the execution will invoke JDK serialization API with fury `ObjectStream` implementation for scala collections,
+The execution for scala collections will invoke Java serialization API `writeObject/readObject/writeReplace/readResolve/readObjectNoData/Externalizable` with fury `ObjectStream` implementation.
+Although `io.fury.serializer.ObjectStreamSerializer` is much faster than JDK `ObjectOutputStream/ObjectInputStream`, but it still doesn't know how use scala collection generics.
-the performance won't be as good as fury collections serialization for java.

 In future we may provide jit support for scala collections to
 get better performance, see https://github.com/alipay/fury/issues/682.

-`case` object are supported by fury jit well, the performance is as good as fury java.